 Psychology is the scientific study of the mind and its functions.
-Our Psychology extended degree will help you to learn about yourself and others, and give you a deep insight into how the human mind works and how it affects behaviour.
-One hundred per cent of our Psychology research is rated ‘world-leading’ or ‘internationally excellent’ for its impact (Research Excellence Framework 2014).
+This exciting degree will help you learn more about yourself and others, and give you a deep insight into how the human mind works and affects behaviour.

 The extended degree programmes include a foundation year, which will provide you with a sound introduction to key elements needed for studying Psychology at degree level.
 Our extended degree programme will provide you with a thorough and supportive academic preparation for study.
 The foundation year is carefully designed to build confidence in your abilities, develop essential academic and study skills, and provide you with the subject specific knowledge essential for success.
 Successful completion of the foundation year will provide direct progression onto our BPS accredited Psychology degree.

-During this degree, you will develop an excellent foundation for understanding all the core areas of psychology including the biological, social and developmental aspects in a supportive environment.
-You will also explore how psychology can have a positive impact on people’s lives.
-The course content includes contemporary developments in psychology such as clinical aspects of neuropsychology and criminal psychology.
+On this BSc , you’ll develop an excellent understanding of all the core areas of this inspiring field, including biological, social and developmental psychology.
+You’ll explore how psychology can have a positive impact on people's lives, and learn about the latest developments, in subjects as diverse as neuropsychology and criminal psychology.